 A hostile work environment exists when an employee experiences workplace harassment and fears going to work because of the offensive, intimidating or oppressive atmosphere generated by the harasser.
 When an employer directly causes or allows others to engage in discriminatory conduct at the workplace, the employee may have a hostile work environment claim.

 The hostile work environment must be based on discriminatory conduct such as:

 Hostile work environments are nothing to joke about, so it’s important to speak with an attorney who is passionate about helping those who are mistreated.
-With over 20 years of experience and a strong record to show for it, Chris Trainor & Associates have served Michigan residents, recovering millions of dollars for clients across an array of practice areas.
-Contact the Christopher J. Trainor & Associates at 1-(800)-961-8477, 24 hours a day/7 days a week if you believe your employment has been adversely, unlawfully, or unfairly affected.
+With over 20 years of experience and a strong record to show for it, Law Offices of Christopher Trainor & Associates has served Michigan residents, recovering millions of dollars for clients across an array of practice areas.
+Contact Law Offices of Christopher Trainor & Associates at 248-886-8650, 24 hours a day, seven days a week, if you believe your employment has been adversely, unlawfully or unfairly affected.